 Smith is the recipient of the 2014 Academy of American Poets Fellowship.
 About Smith, Academy of American Poets Chancellor Toi Derricotte said: “The surfaces of a Tracy K. Smith poem are beautiful and serene, but underneath, there is always a sense of an unknown vastness.
 Her poems take the risk of inviting us to imagine, as the poet does, what it is to travel in another person’s shoes.
 The Academy is fortunate to be able to confer this fitting recognition on one of the most important poets of our time.”

 In 2017, Smith was appointed poet laureate of the United States.
-Her other awards and honors include a Wallace Stegner Fellowship at Stanford University, a 2004 Rona Jaffe Writers Award, a 2008 Essence Literary Award, a grant from the Ludwig Vogelstein Foundation, a fellowship from the Breadloaf Writers' Conference, and a 2005 Whiting Award.
-She is the Poem-a-Day Guest Editor for April 2019 and 2018, and the director of Princeton University’s creative writing program.
+Her other awards and honors include a Wallace Stegner Fellowship at Stanford University, a 2004 Rona Jaffe Writers Award, a 2008 Essence Literary Award, a grant from the Ludwig Vogelstein Foundation, a fellowship from the Breadloaf Writers’ Conference, and a 2005 Whiting Award.
+She was the Poem-a-Day Guest Editor for April 2019 and 2018, and the director of Princeton University’s creative writing program.
+In 2021, Smith was elected a Chancellor of the Academy of American Poets.
 She lives in New Jersey.